Kong/kongponents/docs/components/input-switch.md

 ### label

-This slot takes presence over `label` prop when both are present.
+Provide slotted content for the input switch label.
+This slot takes precedence over the `label` prop if both are provided.

 <KInputSwitch v-model="vModel8">
   <template #label>